juanmasg/sossh/README.md

 and display insights about the system, replacing the need to print the raw file contents.
 Think about a python based [xsos](https://github.com/ryran/xsos) on steroids.

 I'll fix bugs, add core functionality or change the internal design as it's needed depending on what the command implementations need.

+My primary focus is network troubleshooting, so in these early stages most of my work will be around networking related commands.

 ### Usage